-Vaping was once the favored method for safety.
-Is that done?
+Vaping was once the favored method for safety but is there now lung damage in vaping?

 From teenagers rushed to the hospital to more than one hundred and ninety incidents across twenty two states, and multiple deaths linked directly to vaping.
 The lung damage vaping has been implicated in will make even the most avid vaping fan think twice.
 The vaping industry, which materialized out of the ether just a few short years ago has now been stopped in its tracks by the recent announcement of probable a U.S. ban.
 Individual states have already instituted their own bans.